 - Be a thorough website SEO audit that examines all aspects of how your website functions

 - Outline a plan of remedial action to resolve all possible problems.

 It should cover everything from page load speeds to hosting location, image Alt texts to Titles.
 Word count, and URL structure.
 Mobile-responsive design and navigation etc must all be assessed.
 Presence or absence of robots.txt, XML & HTML sitemaps. custom error pages should be noted…

-If any SEO proposal is missing those elements, its a safe bet that the author does not actually have your best interests at heart.
+If an SEO services proposal is missing those elements, it’s a safe bet that the author does not actually have your best interests at heart.

 Page last updated on Wednesday, October 18, 2023 by the author Ben Kemp